goyalanil/goyalanil.github.io/_pages/about.md

   - /about.html
 ---

-I am working as  **Lead Data Scientist** at [Housing.com](https://housing.com/).

-Previously, I was  **Director of Scientific Research** in R&D team at [BUDDIHealth](https://buddi.ai/) where I lead multiple scientific research programs.
-I was responsible for productizing the ML research work ensuring alignment to business objectives and strategies.
-I joined BUDDI.AI as **Principal Research Scientist** in August 2020 and worked on the problems of document classification and contract document analysis.
-During my time at BUDDI.AI, I was actively involved in mentoring and hiring junior research associates.

-Prior to that, I worked as **Research Scientist** at [NEC Laboratories Europe](https://www.neclab.eu/), Heidelberg, Germany.
-I managed one European Project and one technology transfer project.
-I designed and developed machine learning algorithms, with special focus on ensemble meta-learning methods for regression and classification problems.

-I obtained my Ph.D. in computer science (Machine Learning) from [Université de  Lyon](https://www.universite-lyon.fr/version-anglaise/udl-en-6709.kjsp), Lyon.
-I worked under the guidance of [Prof. Massih-Reza Amini](http://ama.liglab.fr/~amini/ ) at [LIG, Grenoble](https://www.liglab.fr/) and [Dr. Emilie Morvant](http://perso.univ-st-etienne.fr/me63854h/) at [LaHC, CNRS, Saint-Etienne](http://laboratoirehubertcurien.fr/).
-During my Ph.D., I was actively involved in [ANR LIVES Project](https://lives.lif.univ-mrs.fr/) (Learning with Interacting ViEwS).
-I obtained my Masters in Computer Science from ENSIMAG, Grenoble INP, France (2014-2015).
+Dr. Anil Goyal is a accomplished data scientist and researcher with a strong track record of leadership and innovation.
+In his current role as **Principal Research Scientist** at [Housing.com](https://housing.com/) (Gurgaon), he leads and shapes the data science team's direction to align with business objectives.
+Anil has spearheaded R&D initiatives, publishing three research papers at top international conferences.
+His collaboration with cross-functional teams has led to the successful implementation of ML solutions for various problems including 3D virtual tour generation, fraud detection, recommendation engines, and price prediction.
+Notably, he is managing a team of 10 data scientists, analysts and QA engineers.

+Prior experiences at [BUDDIHealth](https://buddi.ai/) and [NEC Laboratories Europe](https://www.neclab.eu/) further demonstrated his deep involvement in research and development, with a strong focus on practical implementation, securing multiple patent applications and research papers.
+He contributed pioneering work in medical document understanding, document classification, predictive maintenance, driver drowsiness detection, and more, highlighting their adaptability and depth of expertise.

+Anil's academic journey is marked by a Ph.D.  in Machine Learning from Université de Lyon, Lyon, France and Master's in Computer Science from  ENSIMAG, Grenoble INP, France.
+I worked under the guidance of Prof. Massih-Reza Amini at LIG, Grenoble and Dr. Emilie Morvant at LaHC, CNRS, Saint-Etienne.

 You can find more information in my [CV](https://goyalanil.github.io/files/Anil_Goyal_Resume.pdf)

 ### Research Interests
-Multiview Learning, Ensemble Learning, PAC-Bayes Theory, Domain Adaptation, Transfer Learning, Lifelong Learning, Learning with Imbalanced Data, Information Retrieval.
+Fraud Detection, Recommendation Engine, Document Understanding, Multiview Learning, Ensemble Learning, PAC-Bayes Theory, Domain Adaptation, Transfer Learning, Lifelong Learning, Learning with Imbalanced Data, Information Retrieval.

 ## Contact
 <address>